DenVIII/homepage/README.md

-Template for the future projects
+Portfolio project for Odin curriculum